-This morning my family joined millions of others around the world at church to remember an event, that according to all normal historical precedents should not be remembered.
+On Good Friday every year, my family join millions of others around the world at church to remember an event, that according to all normal historical precedents should not be remembered.

 Why do we commemorate the execution of this one man?